Welcome message…

 Notes

 Danielle Burby is a literary agent with and the founder of the Mad Woman Literary Agency.
-Her focus as an agent is on a strong sense of partnership and collaboration with her clients.
-She represents a diverse list of critically acclaimed and internationally bestselling authors with stellar voices, incredible storytelling skills, and fresh narratives to share.
-She primarily works on YA, middle grade, and graphic novels with a smattering of select adult fiction as well.
-Ultimately, she looks to connect deeply with the writing and themes of the books she works on.
+Before founding Mad Woman Literary Agency, Danielle spent over a decade developing her skills in agenting and subsidiary rights and building an incredible client roster.
+Danielle’s focus as an agent is on a strong sense of partnership and collaboration.
+She brings her own unique mix of business-minded and emotionally rooted support to clients and represents a diverse list of critically acclaimed and New York Times bestselling authors with stellar voices, incredible storytelling skills, and fresh narratives to share.

 Notes